v1at0r/v1at0r.github.io/_pages/about.md

 # mathjax: true
 ---

 Hey there!
-I am Mudit, currently a CS Major.
-I will be completing my undergraduate studies in May 2023.
-I am interested in pursuing Mathematics further.
+I am Mudit, a Master's student at the [Department of Mathematics, UBC](https://www.math.ubc.ca), fortunate to be advised by [Dr. Andrew Rechnitzer](https://personal.math.ubc.ca/~andrewr/front_page.html).
+I completed my undergraduate degree in Computer Science and Engineering from [IIIT Delhi](https://www.math.ubc.ca).

 When I am not studying math, watching anime, or failing academically, I like to trek and play tennis.
-I also like running and playing chess.
+I also like running, playing chess, and trying to boulder.
 I spend way too much time on [Reddit](https://www.reddit.com/r/mathmemes/) and [Spotify](https://open.spotify.com/album/7e4oUmqbUx0NV43JjmlxRZ) as well.

-At IIIT Delhi, I have had the pleasure of working with [Dr. Samrith Ram](https://sites.google.com/site/samrithram/home), [Dr. Anuradha Sharma](https://www.anuradhasharma.info/), [Dr. Satish Kumar Pandey](http://noncommutative.space/), [Dr. Krishanu Roy](https://www.imsc.res.in/krishanu_roy), and [Dr. Shilpak Banerjee](https://sites.google.com/view/shilpakbanerjee/home) under various capacities (for a very broad definition of working).
+At IIIT Delhi, I have had the pleasure of working with [Dr. Samrith Ram](https://sites.google.com/site/samrithram/home), [Dr. Manuj Mukherjee](https://sites.google.com/view/manuj-mukherjee/home), and [Dr. Anuradha Sharma](https://www.anuradhasharma.info/).

 At the University of Victoria, I have had the pleasure of working with [Dr. Aaron Gulliver](https://www.ece.uvic.ca/~agullive/) and [Dr. Sajin Koroth](https://web.uvic.ca/~skoroth/).

-Currently, I am dabbling in Combinatorics, Representation Theory, Algebraic Coding Theory, and Functional Analysis.
-Previously, I have tried my hand at Modern Algebra, Cryptography, Algorithms, and Number Theory.
+Currently, I am dabbling in Analytic Combinatorics, Representation Theory, Information Theory, and Coding Theory.
+I am also exploring other fields like Functional Analysis.

 I am a firm believer in $$\tau$$ supremacy in the $$\pi$$ vs $$\tau$$ debate.